jrobalino/udacity-vr/docs/index.md

 ![Dungeon - darker skybox](https://jrobalino.github.io/udacity-vr/img/dungeon5.png)

-Adjusting the skybox tint to be darker and bluer made the environment feel like "dusk", with "low visibility", and "a send of cold".
+Adjusting the skybox tint to be darker and bluer made the environment feel like "dusk", with "low visibility", and "a sense of cold".
 The mood achieved its desired effect.

-Thanks again to Francisco, Stuart, Trini, and Rusty!

 ### Breakdown of Final Piece
-By way of an iterative design process and in response to user feedback, the final game features the following components:
+Owing to an iterative design process and in response to user feedback, the final game features the following components:

 #### Snowy, Wind-Scourged Environment